fluencelabs/cli/CONTRIBUTING.md

 -   To run tests locally you need to do the following:
     1. [Docker](https://docs.docker.com/get-docker/)
     1. run `docker compose up -d`
-    1. run `FLUENCE_ENV=local yarn test-linux-x64` or `FLUENCE_ENV=local yarn test-darwin-arm64` which will lint and check the code, build it, package it, prepare the tests and run them
+    1. run e.g. for linux: `DEBUG=fluence:* yarn test-linux-x64` which will lint and check the code, build it, package it, prepare the tests and run them
 -   for your convenience a dir `.f` is added to gitignore so you can generate projects in this dir for testing and development purposes